J. C. Daly

-J. C. Daly (1846-1932) was a lawyer, a California politician and a farmer in Ventura County, California.
+J. C. Daly (1846–1932) was a lawyer, a California politician and a farmer in Ventura County, California.
 He was an authority on water rights and agricultural laws.

 Personal

 Daly was born in Rochester, New York, on May 13, 1846, and was educated at Niagara College, New York.
 He was married to Mary Ann Burke in Utica, New York; she died about 1932.
 They had three children, Joseph B. of San Fernando, California, William F. of Ventura, California, and Kate (Mrs. T.J.
 Donovan).

 The family came to California in 1883 and settled in Los Angeles in 1887, then moved to Ventura County in 1889.

 Daly died at age 86 at the home of his son, William, in the Mound district of Ventura, on December 8, 1932.
 Funeral services were at Mission San Buenaventura, with burial in Ventura Cemetery.

 Vocation

 Legal

 In Los Angeles, Daly was elected city attorney in 1886 and reelected in 1887.
 In 1896 he served as justice of the peace in Ventura County.
 In 1898 he was California port commissioner in San Francisco, and in 1902 he was assistant California attorney general.
 In politics, he was at one time a Republican and later a Democrat.

-He was for many years an associate counsel for the Southern Pacific Railway.
+He was for many years an associate counsel for the Southern Pacific Railroad.
 Daly was also an authority on water rights and farming laws.